Plant care

 Toxicity to pets

-Silver pothos is mildly toxic to pets.
-Scindapsus pictus is closely related to pothos and contains insoluble calcium oxalates.
-ASPCA-equivalent risk: oral irritation and drooling in pets.
+Silver pothos is toxic to pets.
+The ASPCA lists Scindapsus pictus (satin pothos) as toxic to cats and dogs due to insoluble calcium oxalates.
+Chewing can cause oral irritation, drooling, and vomiting.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.